NVIDIA-AI-IOT/tao-toolkit-triton-apps/README.md

 ## Quick Start Instructions

-Inorder to run the reference TLT Triton client implementations in this TLT, please follow the steps mentioned below:
+Inorder to run the reference TAO Toolkit Triton client implementations in this TAO Toolkit, please follow the steps mentioned below:

 ### Pre-requisites